ruvents/spiral-cache/README.md

     // Optional, default value is 'default'.
 Item with specified key must be
     // present in 'pools' array.
     'default' => 'localCache',
     // Optional, will use default cache pool if omitted.
+Item with specified key
+    // must be present in 'pools' array.
-    'controllerPool' => *instantiated CacheItemPoolInterface object*, ];
+    'controllerPool' => 'localCache',
+];
 ```